hanseaston/pandemic-produce-delivery-project/README.md

  ## It can be overwhelming

- I remember the first time I tried to make contribution to an open-source project.
+ I remember the first time  when I tried to make contribution to an open-source.
 The experience was quite overwhelming.
-There were so many things I did not understand about the project, and I couldn't even understand many of the command lines that were merely used for setting up the project.
+There were so many things I did not understand about the project, and I couldn't even understand the command lines that were used for setting up the project.

  **I understand that feeling**, especially for programmers who just started.
 I was in that same boat, and in some sense, I still am.
 I am always learning.

 I want to make sure your experience here is a ***positive, friendly, and exciting one***.
-Together, we will build up our website with well-documented code as well as a step-by-step guide on how to get started.
+Together, we will foster a loving community for developers.

  ## Join us!

 Whether it is because of your **passion for social good**, or your desire to **hone your web programming skills**, or simply to find an opportunity to **gain some experiences programming with others**, we would love to have you.

 - Our slack server is coming up soon! <br />
 - If you have any hesitations, questions, or concerns.
 Feel free to [shoot me an email](hanszhang2000@gmail.com).
 Happy to connect!